IgnazioSotgiu/trivia-quiz/README.md

 This is the procedure that I follow to deploy the final version to Github pages:
 1. Open Chrome browser on my Computer
 1. Navigate to github.com
-1. Log in with my name and password to access my repositories
+1. Login with my name and password to access my repositories
-1. On the top left, in the search input "Trivia Quiz" to find repository
+1. On the top left, in the search input "Trivia Quiz" to find the repository
-1. Click on "IgnazioSotgiu/trivia-quiz" to open repository
+1. Click on "IgnazioSotgiu/trivia-quiz" to open the repository
 1. Click on the Settings on the repository menu
 1. Scroll down to the Github Pages section
 1. In the source button select Branch: master